 4.1 Determine how to institutionalize the Enrollment Management Committee as a part of the GCCD formal governance structure.

-4.1.1 Institutionalize the Enrollment Management Committee
+4.1.1 Institutionalize the Enrollment Management Committee.
+VP Instructional Services; ongoing ✓

-4.2 Apply KH’s Strategic Cost Management Model and Enhanced Enrollment Management Approaches
+4.2 Apply strategic cost management models and enhanced enrollment management approaches.

 4.2.1 Develop a framework for defining programs in terms of how they meet GCCD’s primary, secondary, and tertiary mission.
 Program offerings should be mapped to correspond to the stratification of GCCD’s mission.
+VP Instructional Services; ongoing ✘

 · The primary mission of a community college in California is to offer programs that lead toward the associate degrees, CTE certificates, or transfer to four-year colleges or universities, and, in the case of GCCD, noncredit continuing education.